Deanna Durham

 Biography

-Deanna worked and lived in Washington, D.C. from 1982 – 1997 and continues to take every opportunity available to live in DC and teach in our Washington Community Scholar’s Program(WCSC).
-She spent spring 2016 and summer 2017 with WCSC.
-Cities excite her and she loves people watching as well as wondering where the service industry workers live and have they been displaced by gentrification.
+Deanna worked and lived in Washington, D.C. from 1982 – 1997 and continues to take every opportunity available to take students to not only DC but any city.
+While she lives on a family farm and loves digging in her vegetable and flower gardens, cities continue to excite her and she loves people watching as well as wondering where the service industry workers live and have they been displaced by gentrification.

 Mission Statement